Schedule and Activities

 Return to top

-Join the Ministry Solutions Team of LCEF and learn the eight key traits of a self-sustaining congregation in The Lutheran Church—Missouri Synod.
+Join Rev. Tom Eggebrecht, Senior Vice President-Ministry Solutions of LCEF, and learn the eight key traits of a self-sustaining congregation in The Lutheran Church—Missouri Synod.
 From pastoral care to lay leadership, from ministry plans to facilities and finances, it’s all part of impactful Gospel proclamation inside the walls of the church and beyond into the community.

 The thought-provoking gathering is for both pastoral and lay leaders with a desire to faithfully proclaim, “Christ is risen, indeed!” in this generation.
 A free guide will be presented to each attendee.